- Warning: Late repayments can cause you serious money problems. For help, contact the government’s free money advice website, MoneyHelper.

 - Refunds.
 Request a refund for your order and receive your money within 14 days.

 How much does Klarna cost?

-You pay no upfront costs or annual fees to use Klarna.
-With the Financing option, you’ll be told the terms of the finance deal, including any interest payable, upfront.
+You pay no annual fees to use Klarna, but there is interest to pay on the Financing option.
+For this, you’ll be told the terms of the finance deal, including any interest payable, upfront.
 The highest APR rate on Financing is 18.9%.
-Retailers may offer different APR rates but they’ll never be more than 18.9%
+Retailers may offer different APR rates, but they’ll never be more than 18.9%.

 Is Klarna safe?

 Klarna stores and transmits your personal and financial details securely both online and offline.
-It has a Fraud Protection Promise which says it will work with you to investigate if you report suspicious activity or a fraud attempt.
+It has a Fraud Protection Promise that states it will work with you to investigate if you report suspicious activity or a fraud attempt.

 “Where this investigation confirms that you have been a victim of fraud…rest assured that Klarna shall not expect you to pay for the fraudulent purchase,” it continues.
 There is an exception if Klarna believes you’ve acted negligently – for example, by not properly protecting your account information or personal information.

-Klarna has a Buyer Protection Policy which sets out that your dispute is with the retailer and how to log any issue with a product in the Klarna app or online.
+Klarna’s Buyer Protection Policy states that your dispute is with the retailer and details how to log any issue with a product in the Klarna app or online.
 Klarna says it can pause your payment due date while you work out a solution with the retailer.